 With backup buddy you can restore your website on the same server or you can migrate your site to a new hosting server (on another domain or sub-domain).
 The process is simple:

-- you download a small file called importbuddy.php (provided to you with backup buddy)
+- you download a small file called importbuddy.php (provided to you with a backup buddy)

 - Upload importbuddy.php & the downloaded backup zip file to the destination server directory where you want your site restored.